sftpplus/sftpplus-docs/docs/developer/http-api.rst

 The following variants of HTTP APIs are available:

 * OpenAPI RESTful with JSON representation (not JSON-RPC).
-* WebDAV, which is well-standardized.
+* WebDAV, DAV Compliance Class 1, which is well-standardized.
 * GET and POST with HTML integration, for managing files via any web browser.

 The OpenAPI 3.0.3 file is available at the following URL `/____chsps__/openapi.yaml`.